Domain takedowns guide

 Section titled “Takedown process timeline”The request form shows the five-stage takedown workflow:

-- Report: Submit your request with domain and evidence
+- Report: Submit the request with domain and evidence

-- Review: Our team reviews the request and may request clarifications
+- Review: The team reviews the request and may request clarifications

-- Evidence: We compile evidence required for the takedown (DNS records, registration data, screenshots)
+- Evidence: Staff compile evidence required for the takedown (DNS records, registration data, screenshots)

-- Takedown: We notify hosting and infrastructure providers requesting removal
+- Takedown: Staff notify hosting and infrastructure providers and request removal

-- Updates: You receive progress updates via email as the takedown progresses
+- Updates: Progress updates arrive by email as the takedown advances

-After submission, you’ll receive a confirmation and can track the request’s progress in the takedowns list.
+After submission, a confirmation email arrives and the takedowns list tracks status.

 Detail view